 – Sasthi Brata, ‘India: Labyrinths in the Lotus Land’

 It’s been five years since I actually lived in India, the country that I was born and raised in.
 This quote expresses so much of what I’d like to convey.
-There are countless things that I miss about life in India – I miss the chaos, the colour, the noise and the furore.
+There are countless things that I miss about life in India – the chaos, the colour, the noise and the furore.
 I miss the food, the chai and the camaraderie.
 The way strangers poke their noses into everybody’s business, the anything goes attitude, the unpretentiousness.
 I miss my childhood.
 Hill stations.
 I miss the countless absurdities of everyday life in a country where over a billion people are packed together like sardines.
 There is a part of me that always wonders – no matter which exciting part of the world I may be in – what I am missing out on back home.
 If only dual existences were possible.

 And yet, I can’t imagine actually living in India.

 Everything about this country seems to be accompanied by a complex dichotomy of emotions.
 There is no way to miss it wholeheartedly, no way to remember its sweetness without recalling the bitterness.
-For living in India, particularly as an unmarried 28-year-old woman, is never just… easy, simple.
+For living in India, particularly as an unmarried 20-something woman, is never just… easy, simple.